-- provide strategic lead and direction for the subject - support and offer advice to colleagues on issues related to the subject - monitor pupil progress in that subject area - provide efficient resource management for the subject
+- provide strategic lead and direction for the subject - support and offer advice to colleagues on issues related to the subject - monitor pupil progress in that subject area - provide efficient resource management for the subject both national and local level.

-The school provides each core subject leader with non-contact time each term, so that they can carry out the necessary duties involved with their role through the monitoring cycle.
-It is the role of each subject leader to keep up to date with developments in their subject, at both national and local level.
 They review the way the subject is taught in the school and plan for improvement.
-The development planning links to whole school priorities with the School Improvement Plan.
+The development planning links to whole school priorities with the School Development Plan.
 Each subject leader needs to be able to review the curriculum plans for their subject through the monitoring cycle and ensure that there is full coverage of the National Curriculum and that progression is planned.
-The subject leader will also develop a portfolio of children's work, which will be used to show the achievements of children at each key stage to give examples of expectations of attainment.